Geometric Baum-Connes assembly map for twisted Differentiable Stacks: Groupoid equivariant pushforward and wrong way functoriality

 with $s(p, \gamma) =p, r(p, \gamma)= p\circ \gamma $ is a proper Lie groupoid.

 {\bf Hypothesis:} In what follows, for any $\gr$-manifold $P$ as above, we will assume that $T^vP$ is oriented and that it admits a $\gr$-invariant metric.
-This is the case when $\gr$ acts on $P$ properly (see example example \ref{obundle} in \ref{example}) and which is the case that we will use in the construction of the twisted geometric K-homology group and the Baum-Connes assembly map constructed below.
+This is the case when $\gr$ acts on $P$ properly.
+We will construct the twisted geometric K-homology group and the Baum-Connes assembly map under this assumption.